mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 nothing # hide
 ```

-In the case of the rectangular system, inclusion resolves ill-conditioned problems arising in polar coordinates due to small values of current magnitudes.
+Including PMU measurements in the rectangular system resolves ill-conditioned problems arising in polar coordinates due to small current magnitudes.
 However, this approach's main disadvantage is related to measurement errors, as measurement errors correspond to polar coordinates.
 Therefore, the covariance matrix must be transformed from polar to rectangular coordinates [zhou2006alternative](@cite).
 As a result, measurement errors of a single PMU are correlated, and the covariance matrix does not have a diagonal form.
 Despite that, the measurement error covariance matrix is usually considered as a diagonal matrix, affecting the accuracy of the state estimation.

 In the example above, we specifically include PMUs where measurement error correlations are disregarded.
 This is evident through the precision matrix, which remains diagonal:
 ```@repl ACSEWLS